SN 2023ixf in Messier 101: Photo-ionization of Dense, Close-in Circumstellar Material in a Nearby Type II Supernova: Introduction

 In this paper we present, analyze, and model photometric and spectroscopic observations of \sn{}, first reported to the Transient Name Server by Koichi Itagaki \citep{Itagaki23} on 2023-05-19 (MJD 60083.90). \sn{} was classifed as a Type II SN \citep{perley23} and is located at $\alpha = 14^{\textrm{h}}03^{\textrm{m}}38.56^{\textrm{s}}$, $\delta = +54^{\circ}18'41.96^{\prime \prime}$ in host galaxy Messier 101 (NGC 5457).
-Based on reported pre-discovery images from numerous observations of \sn{}, we adopt a time of first light to be MJD $60082.833 \pm 0.020$ \citep{Mao23} that is based on the average between last non-detection and first detection, but could be earlier in time given the shallow depth of the last non-detection limit.
+Based on reported pre-discovery images from numerous observations of \sn{}, we adopt a time of first light to be MJD $60082.833 \pm 0.020$ \citep{Mao23} that is based on the average between last non-detection and first detection, but could be earlier given the shallow depth of the last non-detection limit.
 All phases reported in this paper are with respect to this adopted time of first light.
-In this paper, we use a redshift-independent host-galaxy distance of $6.85 \pm 0.15$~Mpc reported by \cite{riess22} and a redshift of $z = 0.000804$ \citep{perley23}.
+In this paper, we use a redshift-independent host-galaxy distance of $6.85 \pm 0.15$~Mpc reported by \cite{riess22}, which is the updated value beyond what is presented in \cite{riess16}.
+We adopt a redshift of $z = 0.000804$ \citep{perley23}.

 Given its close proximity and current relative brightness, \sn{} represents an unparalleled opportunity to study both the very early-time and the long-term evolution of a CSM-interacting SN~II in unprecedented detail.
 In \S\ref{sec:obs} we describe UV, optical, and NIR observations of SN~2023ixf.
 In \S\ref{sec:analysis} we present analysis, comparisons and modeling of \sn{}'s optical photometric and spectroscopic properties.
 Finally, in \S\ref{sec:discussion} we discuss the progenitor environment and mass-loss history prior to \sn{}.
 Conclusions are drawn in \S\ref{sec:conclusion}.
 All uncertainties are quoted at the 68\% confidence level (c.l.) unless otherwise stated.